The Gavin Newsom I know is ready to take on ‘T-rex’ Trump

 The Gavin Newsom I know isn’t just a slick salesman – he’s ready to take on ‘T-rex’ Trump

 The Democratic frontrunner for the next US general election told them that their leaders were humiliating themselves by trying to reason with our president.
 “It’s time to buck up.
 It’s time to get serious and stop being complicit.
-It’s time to stand tall and firm and have a backbone,” he told reporters.
+It’s time to stand tall, and firm, and have a backbone,” he told the reporters.

 “I can’t take this complicity.
 People rolling over.
-I should have brought a bunch of kneepads for all the world leaders [bending over].
+I should have brought a bunch of kneepads for all the world leaders.
 Handing out crowns?
 Nobel prizes being given away?
 I hope people understand how pathetic they look on the world stage.
-It’s embarrassing.”
+It’s embarrassing.

-He continued to say that “Trump is a T-Rex.
-You mate with him or he devours you, one or the other, and you need to stand up to it,” he continued, telling Europeans to “stay tall and united”.
+“Trump is a T-rex.
+You mate with him or he devours you, one or the other, and you need to stand up to it,” he concluded, telling Europeans to “stay tall and united”.

-And so Gavin Newsom announced himself as the American leader Europe is desperately crying out for.
+And so Gavin Newsom announced himself as the US leader Europe is desperately crying out for.
 Was this the moment he became the next Democratic leader of the United States?

-It would be bad form and bad politics for an American politician to tell other countries to pull their diplomats from our embassies and amass battleships outside Greenland.
+When pressed by the press to explain how European leaders should react, Newsom said that wasn’t for him to say.
+Because it would be bad form, and bad politics, for an American politician to tell other countries to pull their diplomats from our embassies and amass battleships in the vicinity of Greenland.

-But Newsom made it clear that giving Trump your Nobel peace prize, as María Corina Machado did, or telling him, as Nato secretary-general Mark Rutte did, that “what you accomplished in Syria today is incredible”, or calling Trump “daddy”, is as effective as handing over the Sudetenland.
+But Newsom made it clear that giving Trump your Nobel Peace Prize, like Maria Corina Machado did, or telling him, as did Nato secretary general Mark Rutte, that “what you accomplished in Syria today is incredible” – or even calling the US president “daddy” – is as effective as handing over the Sudetenland.

-Us Californians are used to this kind of braggadocio from Newsom.
-I first had lunch with him decades ago when he was trying to sell me an expensive wine.
+Us Californians are used to this kind of performance from Newsom.
+I first had lunch with him decades ago, when he was trying to sell me an expensive wine.
 Newsom was like a car salesman.
-So was Biden (though the former president knew a lot about foreign policy).
-He was also like a rich kid Californian, but he’s very effective and has politics I can get behind.
+So was Joe Biden (though Biden knew a lot about foreign policy).
+He was also like a rich-kid Californian, but he’s also very effective and has politics I can get behind.

 He won me over in 2004 when he was mayor of San Francisco and started marrying gay couples himself in that window when George W Bush was threatening to make it illegal again.
 While there wasn’t much risk in taking a pro-gay stance in San Francisco, he did make himself the face of a movement that wasn’t yet popular.